surfly/docs/introduction/theTechnology.md

 Also, screen-sharing solutions are pixel-based, which means that the controller constantly takes snapshots of the screen and then sends these to the other side in compressed form.
 The drawback of this approach is that screen updates are slow and of low quality.

-What screen-sharing and co-browsing solutions, other than Surfly, have in common, is that both rely on external software that needs to be installed by both users.
+What most screen-sharing and co-browsing solutions, other than Surfly, have in common, is that both rely on external software that needs to be installed by both users.
 This makes it unsuitable for most web situations as people are often unwilling to install extra software that circumvents the browser's security measures.

 <a name="jsCoBrowsing"></a>
 ##### Javascript Solutions{#jsCoBrowsing}